 Equation (1.7) decomposes the growth rate of aggregate output into two components: growth of local TFP and change in the spatial dispersion of wages.
 It indicates that increases in the spatial dispersion of wages negatively affect aggregate growth: for a given local TFP growth, a more dispersed spatial wage distribution results in slower growth.
-Empirically, we have seen that the spatial dispersion of wages across US cities increased significantly from 1964 to 2009 ---- the standard deviation, for example, is now double relative what it used to be in 1964.
+Empirically, we have seen that the spatial dispersion of wages across US cities increased significantly from 1964 to 2009 --- the standard deviation, for example, is now double relative what it used to be in 1964.

 We now quantify the effect of this increase in wage dispersion on the rate of growth of aggregate output between 1964 and 2009 and on the level of output in 2009.
 We estimate counterfactual output under the scenario where the dispersion of wages across cities remained constant between 1964 and 2009.
 Specifically, we calculate the counterfactual where the relative wage of a city in 2009 is equal to the relative wage of the same city in 1964.
 We take local TFP in each city as fixed and allow labor and capital to endogenously reallocate across cities in response to the change in the distribution of local housing supply and amenities.
 Clearly wages are an endogenous variable.
 As we have seen, they are determined by local TFP, amenities and elasticity of housing supply (equation (1.4)).
 But the effect of changes in the wage dispersion on aggregate output growth does not depend on the sources of wage dispersion.
-(The effect on welfare does depend on the source of wage dispersion.
-We take up the question of the exact mechanism underlying the change in the spatial wage dispersion in the next section.)
+(The effect on welfare does depend on the source of wage dispersion in the next section.)